Key takeaways

-Are crypto debit cards and credit cards taxable?
+Are transactions with crypto debit cards and credit cards taxable?

 How are crypto debit cards taxed?

-Let’s look at an example to understand how an individual purchase might be taxed.
+Let’s walk through an example to see how an individual purchase is taxed.

 Some debit cards allow customers to transfer their cryptocurrency to fiat on a lump sum basis rather than on a transaction-by-transaction basis.
 In this case, the conversion from crypto to fiat is still treated as a taxable event.
 However, there’s no need to report each individual purchase on your tax return.